 B3: Infrastructure Development

 The biggest impediment to diverting more organics is the "infrastructure gap."
 Listen to speakers from rural and urban states on the East and West coasts talk about their efforts to shrink the "compost deserts".

 Matthew Cotton, Integrated Waste Management Consulting, LLC, "How CA is Developing Compost Infrastructure"

 Jairo Gonzalez, NJ Composting Council, "NJ's Organics waste infrastructure opportunities and challenges"

 Natasha Duarte, Composting Association of Vermont, Inc., "Vermont’s Universal Recycling Law drives infrastructure development throughout the state."

 C3: Considering Chemical Contamination

 While physical contaminants like plastic and glass are obvious headaches for compost manufacturers, chemical contamination has been getting headlines around the country.
-Get updates and learn what you can do to protect yourself from two:
+Get updates and learn what you can do to protect yourself from two: PFAS and

 Dan Goosen, "Persistent Herbicide Issue and Advocacy Update"

 Seal of Testing Assurance (STA) Certified Compost Program - Validating your company’s industry presence and products to the marketplace!